ChrisCarrick1728/BYUMovieApp/README.md

 Read below for instructions on how to launch/run the backend and frontend of this app

 ## Kotlin Backend
 The **kotlin** portion was implemented using a [SparkJava](http://sparkjava.com/) embedded web server as was suggested in the app requirements.
 I used Intellij IDEA to code and run my **kotlin** code.
+You can open the intellij project by navigating to the `webservice` folder.
+You may have to update "Project Structure" to select the kotlin folder as a "source" so that the configuration will know where to locate "mainKt".

 There are 3 path's that can be followed once the **SparkJava** server is up and running: